-Singapore as a nation has developed its shopping culture to an extent that many of its citizens prefer spending the time in malls rather than just quickly browsing on the internet.
-It is not only about the purchases consumers are making but the experience of “shopping” they’re after.
+Singapore has developed its shopping culture to an extent that many of its citizens prefer spending the time in malls rather than browsing on the internet.
+It’s not just about buying stuff, but also the experience of “shopping”.

-85% of all Singapore denizens shop in stores at least once a month compared to 49% of those who shop online.
+85% of all Singapore denizens shop in stores at least once a month.
+This is compared to 49% of consumers who shop online.

-In fact, to put things into perspective, Singapore has twice the retail space per person than Australia even though it is 10,000 times smaller.
+To put things into perspective, Singapore has twice the retail space per person than Australia.
+This is despite Singapore being 10,000 times smaller.

 Physical Stores Have Irreplaceable Features

-There are some things that the internet and all the technology in the world will never replace.
-And those are the advantageous features that malls offer.
+There are some things the internet and all the technology in the world will never replace.

-In addition to physically being there, malls offer the shoppers the opportunity to socialize with their fellow shoppers, dine with their friends, and enjoy the atmosphere of a mall which cannot be replicated for a person just browsing through the net.
+Physical locations offer shoppers the opportunity to socialize with their friends and enjoy the atmosphere of a mall.
+This cannot be replicated for a person just browsing through the net.

-The management of the malls themselves are aware of the fact that they will still be here to stay for some time and are looking for ways to augment the strength of the malls with the technology of the online shops to create an “omnichannel” integrating both online and offline shops.
+The malls themselves are aware of the fact they’re here to stay.
+As such, management is looking for ways to augment the strength of malls with the technology of online shops.
+Their goal is to create an “omnichannel” integrating both online and offline shops.

-Some of the things that they have started include but are not limited to, Magic Mirrors where a shopper can virtually try on items, and “click-and-mortar” stores in which store items are tagged with a QR code that shoppers can scan and add to their online shopping carts for later buy.
+Some of the projects retailers started include Magic Mirrors where a shopper can virtually try on items.“Click-and-mortar” stores put QR codes on their wares so that shoppers can scan them, and later add them to their online shopping carts to buy.

-Online shopping may be disruptive to physical stores in other places, but e-commerce in Singapore could be even more threatening.
+Online shopping may be disruptive to physical stores in other places.
+E-commerce in Singapore will co-exist with the nation’s malls though.